Sanbase Alerts Use Cases

-Most traders, predictably, are wary of making wrong decisions when the markets enter turbulent times.
-The risk of buying or selling at the wrong moment is too high: will the prices drop?
-Will they climb back up?
+Many traders, understandably, are cautious about making decisions during volatile market periods.
+The risk of buying or selling at an inopportune time is significant: will the prices fall?
+Will they rebound?

 whale-chart